Simon248/outlook_analyse/README.md

  - mail_extract.py
  - outlook_calendar.py

- IN ORDER TO WORK YOU SHOULD HAVE OUTLLOK RUNNING ON YOUR PC DURING EXECUTION.
+ IN ORDER TO WORK YOU SHOULD HAVE OUTLOOK RUNNING ON YOUR PC DURING EXECUTION.

 ## mail_extract:
 this file allows you to extract all your mails in an Excel document with columns: (sender, content, categorie, date, week, year)